IgniparousTempest/south-african-media-bias/README.md

 `auxiliary/combine_urls.py` joins together two or more .urls files and removes the duplicates.
 Useful if you ran `auxiliary/json_to_url.py` and want to combine the output with the previous .urls file.

-`auxiliary/combine_urls.py` removes duplicate entries from a json file.
+`auxiliary/json_remove_duplicates.py` removes duplicate entries from a json file.
 Sometimes the .json file will have multiple output blocks in it.
 No idea why this happens, might be a threading bug in scrapy.

+`auxiliary/json_diff.py` compares two .json files and prints differences.
+Useful if you have two scrapes of the same site and want to compare them before merging.